 Her rugby education includes playing for Luctonians and the Worcester U15 team which led to Premiership appearances for Worcester Valkyries and her university’s first XV.
 She captained the Midlands U18 side and went on to win her first senior cap against the United States in the 2015 Super Series at Calgary Rugby Park.
 She said: “It was my proudest rugby moment so far.”
 Lark also played twice during the corresponding tournament at Salt Lake City in 2016.

-Going back four years, her breakthrough was for the England U20 side, for which she made ten appearances, including four against France.
+Her breakthrough was for the England U20 side, for which she made 10 appearances, including four against France.
 Lark’s mentors have been Peter Williams, a coach at Greyhounds RFC and for the Worcester U18 team while her dad Matthew, who used to play at the University of Worcester, and mum Ruth are highly supportive.
 Lark said: “My sporting idol is my sister.
 She was a competitive swimmer who used to get up at 3.30 in the morning to train while she was still at school.

 “I like to play rounders and used to be involved in a summer league.
 I watch rugby, support Worcester Warriors and enjoyed various sports at the Rio Olympics, especially cycling.
 Sweets are my favourite things to eat, the Lion King is the best film I have seen and The Hunger Games is my top book.
 I also like watching Don’t Tell the Bride on TV.”